 But what if there were positive effects of video games and those games were actually improving math grades and test scores?
 What if video games have earned an unfair reputation as time-wasting corrupters of youth, but instead boost their problem-solving and critical-thinking abilities?
 Are there positive effects of video games or is this too good to be true?

 A recent study has found that teens who were regular gamers scored higher than average in math, reading, and science on standardized exams.
 The study, published in the International Journal of Communication, looked at the online activities and test scores of 12,000 Australian 15-year-olds.
 It evaluated the 2012 results from the Program for International Student Assessment exams.
 The test measures the student’s knowledge and application of skills in the three subject areas.
 The study also looked at internet use.

 According to the study, teens who spend their online time gaming score better in math and science than those who spend their time on social media.
-Students who spent higher than average time on social networking sites such as Instagram or Twitter each day had below-average performance on the tests, while students who spent more than the usual time gaming achieved at levels above the average.
+Students who spent higher than average time on social networking sites such as Instagram or Twitter each day had below-average performance on the tests.
+Students who spent more than the usual time gaming achieved at levels above the average.

 “Children who regularly use online social networks, such as Facebook, tend to obtain lower scores in math, reading, and science than students who never or hardly ever use these sites,” the study found.
 For example, a student who uses social networks daily scores 20 points lower in math than a student who never uses social media (the average math score in Australia for 2012 was 504 points).
-Teens who daily interacted on Facebook or Twitter more than others scored 4% worse than average in math, while students who play online games almost every day score 15 points above the average in math and 17 points above the average in science.
+Teens who daily interacted on Facebook or Twitter more than others scored 4% worse than average in math.
+Students who play online games almost every day score 15 points above the average in math and 17 points above the average in science.
 And the more students used social media, the worse their scores tended to be.